VS

 Across all battles:

-'At Folsom Prison' really taps into a raw, emotive power that resonates with fans of classic country music.
-The album's live performance energy and historical significance give it a cultural weight that's hard to beat in fan votes.
+'At Folsom Prison' captures a raw, authentic energy that resonates deeply with fans of rugged, classic country music.
+Its live performance aspect and historical significance often give it an edge in fan votes over 'No Fences', despite the latter's massive hits.